 Born between the ’80s to the early ’90s, the millennial demographic is flocking to martial arts.
-Lifestyles blog Generation Y reported that these individuals are ambitious; they see no limits.
+Generation Y reported that these individuals are ambitious; they see no limits.
 Martial arts aligns with this go-getter attitude.
 According to Elite Daily, it trains students how to break down big goals into small achievements.
-This form of exercise teaches people how to set and reach goals, which Generation Y values.
+As a result, people learn how to set and reach goals.

-Millennials crave constant feedback, Generation Y reported.
+Millennials crave constant feedback.
 In the workforce, they value a mentor who can guide them in their careers.
-Martial arts instructors can play this role by providing students with constructive criticism and gratification.
+Likewise, martial arts instructors play this role by providing students with constructive criticism and gratification.